noir-lang/noir/docs/docs/noir/standard_library/containers/boundedvec.md

 A `BoundedVec<T, MaxLen>` is a growable storage similar to a `Vec<T>` except that it is bounded with a maximum possible length.
-Unlike `Vec`, `BoundedVec` is not implemented via slices and thus is not subject to the same restrictions slices are (notably, nested slices - and thus nested Vecs as well - are disallowed).
+Unlike `Vec`, `BoundedVec` is not implemented via slices and thus is not subject to the same restrictions slices are (notably, nested slices - and thus nested vectors as well - are disallowed).

 Since a BoundedVec is backed by a normal array under the hood, growing the BoundedVec by pushing an additional element is also more efficient - the length only needs to be increased